Divorce and life insurance: the key points

 What happens to mortgage life insurance after divorce?

-If you have a joint life insurance policy on your mortgage and decide to sell the property when you divorce, you may no longer want or need the policy.
-You’ll need to decide what to do between you.
+If you have a joint life insurance policy on your mortgage and decide to sell your house when you divorce, you may no longer want the cover.
+You’ll need to come to an agreement on this together.

-But if one of you decides to buy out the other, it might make sense to sign over the policy to the new owner.
-Alternatively, cancelling and choosing a new mortgage life insurance policy may be a better solution, although the premiums may now be more expensive if you are older and less healthy than when you arranged the original policy.
+But if one of you decides to buy the other out, it might make sense to sign the insurance policy over to the new sole owner.
+If you’d prefer to cancel the existing policy and take out new mortgage life insurance cover, just be aware that the premiums may be more expensive if you’re older or in poorer health.

-In some cases, divorced parents may agree to keep joint ownership of the property so that children can remain in the family home.
-If this is the case, you might decide to keep the life insurance policy as it is, especially if you’re both contributing to the mortgage.
+In some cases, divorced parents may keep joint ownership of a property.
+If this is the case, you might decide to keep the mortgage life insurance policy as it is, especially if you’re both contributing to the mortgage.

 Frequently asked questions